xterminal86/nrogue/SDL2/docs/README-winrt.md

    "Solution Explorer")
 2. right click on your app's solution.
 3. navigate to "Add", then to "Existing Project..."
-4. find SDL/WinRT's Visual C++ project file and open it.
-Different project files exist for different WinRT platforms.
-All of them are in SDL's source distribution, in the following directories:
+4. find SDL/WinRT's Visual C++ project file and open it, in the `VisualC-WinRT` directory.
-    * `VisualC-WinRT/UWP_VS2015/`        - for Windows 10 / UWP apps
-    * `VisualC-WinRT/WinPhone81_VS2013/` - for Windows Phone 8.1 apps
-    * `VisualC-WinRT/WinRT80_VS2012/`    - for Windows 8.0 apps
-    * `VisualC-WinRT/WinRT81_VS2013/`    - for Windows 8.1 apps
 5. once the project has been added, right-click on your app's project and select, "References..."
 6. click on the button titled, "Add New Reference..."